nponiros/presentation_builder/README.md

 * nestedSlidePrefix: `string?` Optional parameter used as a prefix when nested slides are defined.
 Default is `<section>` (reveal.js)
 * nestedSlideSuffix: `string?` Optional parameter used as a suffix when nested slides are defined.
 Default is `</section>` (reveal.js)
 * slides: `Array<string> | Array<Object>` An array of slide names without the extension used to define the order in which the slides are to be rendered.
 If an object is used then a `slides` property is expected which defines nested slides
+* markdownRendererOptions: `Object?` Optional attributes which can be used to configure the markdown renderer.
+See [markdown-it](https://github.com/markdown-it/markdown-it#init-with-presets-and-options) for possible options.
+Currently the default preset is used and this cannot be changed
+* slideResolutionFullPath: `boolean?` Optional parameter used to change the way pbuilder matches slide names during rendering.
+See [Slide resolution](#slide-resolution)

 If a slide's front matter contains a layoutAttribute property with the same name, then that takes precedence when rendering the slide